 Brick and mortar banks just aren't able to offer the same interest rates as online banks.

 So go with as long of a CD as you can with an online bank.
 Boom, done.

-Here's a typical schedule from an online bank, as of February 2018:
+Here's a typical schedule from Discover Bank, as of April 2019:

 |Term||Annual Percentage Yield (APY)|

 |9 Month CD||0.70%|

 |60 Month CD||3.00%|